zlyx26/RBET/README.md

 # RBET
-RBET (Reference-based batch effect testing) is designed to test the differences between two or more batches in single-cell data.
-RBET is implemented in a two-step strategy, which are (1) reference genes selection, and (2) batch effect testing.
+Reference-based Batch Effect Testing (RBET) is a statistical framework aimed to guide the selection of batch effect correction (BEC) methods.
+It consists of two parts: (1) selecting reference genes, and (2) testing batch effect on reference genes.
 Reference genes can be selected either from candidate housekeeping genes or directly from data, which correspond to literature-based RBET and data-based RBET.

 ## Requirements
 R version: >= 4.0 <br />